castroCrea/moon/doc/Plugin_Development.md

 # Develop on Moon

-1. Clone or Fork repo [https://github.com/castroCrea/moon-sample-plugin](https://github.com/castroCrea/moon-sample-plugin)
+1. Clone or Fork repo [https://github.com/castroCrea/moon-sample-plugin](https://github.com/castroCrea/moon-sample-plugin) `git clone https://github.com/castroCrea/moon-sample-plugin.git moon-name-of-your-plugin`
 2. Install repo with `yarn`
 3. Modify plugin name on `package.json`
 4. You are ready to develop (Note that everything is typed with typescript)